loiane/javascript-datastructures-algorithms/README.md

 * Right click on the html file you would like to see the examples, right click and 'Open with Chrome (or any other browser)'

+* Or open the `examples/index.html` file to easily nagivate through all examples:

 <img src="examples/examples-screenshot.png">

 Happy Coding!